 Here are the top things customers want in an ecommerce site:

-- Site Search Function.
-An easy way to make customers happy is allowing them to search for specific items, rather than manually digging through navigation.
+- Site search function.
+An easy way to make customers happy is by allowing them to search for specific items rather than manually digging through navigation.
 Include a site search function!

-- Content Marketing through Blogs.
-Blogs are a great way to meet prospective customers at different stages of the sales funnel – especially the upper-funnel Awareness and Consideration stages – through SEO.
+- Content marketing through blogs.
+Blogs are a great way to meet prospective customers at different sales funnel stages – especially the upper-funnel Awareness and Consideration stages – through SEO.
 For example, if a user is Googling “are cockatiels good pets?”, they are probably in the consideration stage of buying a cockatiel.
 If you sell cockatiels, you can publish a super informative blog, rank #1 for that keyword, and get a positive brand impression from that person.
 When they finally decide to buy, it’s likely that they will consider your brand.

-- Optimized Checkout.
+- Optimized checkout.
 Your checkout experience should say, “Finally!
 You’ve been looking for this product your whole life, even if you didn’t realize it!”
 The experience should also be clear and informative, which you can accomplish with both UI and words.
-Eliminate all points of friction in a checkout experience, such as requiring registration or account setup (just make it optional!) and not having a badge proving secure payment processing.
+Eliminate all points of friction in a checkout experience, such as requiring registration or account setup (just make it optional!)

 Technical Requirements for an Ecommerce Website